rask/php-libload/README.md

 ## Usage

-> to be written
+>   To be written.

 ## Todo

+-   More ways to load libraries?
+-   Make it work with headers that provide `FFI_SCOPE` (i.e. make it work with preloading)
 -   Make this package useless, by pestering PHP core devs to add this functionality to the PHP core FFI implementation

 ## Notes

-Currently FFI library loading in opcache preloading contexts is limited to a `php.ini` setting called `ffi.preload`, meaning all bindings you want to have available during preloading must be defined there.
-This package does not change that, and currently this package targets CLI projects mainly.
+This package might be useless if you do not intend to write FFI code that is to be distributed as a package or something.
+Also this might be overkill if you can load your FFI instances using pure `\FFI::cdef()` instead.

+Currently FFI library loading in opcache preloading contexts is confusingly documented, so this package waits for confirmations on how to actually preload FFI libraries in production before making commitments towards preloading-compatibility.
+Use this for CLI apps for now.

 ## Contributing

 Development requirements apart from a PHP CLI installation that supports FFI, you need to have `gcc` and `make` available, and being able to compile on a system that produces Linux shared object binaries (`*.so`).
 This means you probably cannot run tests on Windows or Mac right now.
+Some tests require you to have `/lib/x86_64-linux-gnu/libc.so.6` available in your system.

 We need `gcc` and `make` so we can build a shared library for testing purposes when running PHPUnit.